Petrolimex Joint Stock Insurance Company

 Petrolimex Joint Stock Insurance Company (PJICO) is state-owned insurance company in Vietnam, involved in the non-life insurance market.
 The company's stock is currently not listed on the Ho Chi Minh City Securities Trading Center and it is majority-owned by Petrolimex (51%), a state-owned petroleum company.
-The company is headquartered in Ha Noi and has 49 branches most of Vietnam's provinces.
+The company is headquartered in Hanoi and has 49 branches most of Vietnam's provinces.
 PJICO is the fourth largest insurance provider in Vietnam, and it is the third largest non-life insurer.
 It had a share of around 10% in the insurance market (excluding life insurance) in 2011, making it fourth after Bao Viet Insurance, PetroVietnam Insurance and Bao Minh.